aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/replace-fonts/_index.md

 ---
-title: Replace Fonts
+title: Replace Fonts In PDF File
-linktitle: Replace Fonts
+linktitle: Replace Fonts In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to replace fonts in a PDF document using Aspose.PDF for .NET.
+description: Learn how to replace fonts in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 340
 url: /net/programming-with-text/replace-fonts/
 ---

-In this tutorial, we will explain how to replace specific fonts in a PDF document using the Aspose.PDF library for .NET.
+In this tutorial, we will explain how to replace specific fonts in PDF file using the Aspose.PDF library for .NET.
 We will go through the step-by-step process of loading a PDF document, searching for text fragments, identifying the fonts to replace, replacing the fonts, and saving the modified PDF using the provided C# source code.

 ## Prerequisites